independentreserve/dotNetApiClient/README.md

-DotNetApiClient
+Independent Reserve .Net API Client
 ===============

-Independent Reserve C# API Client and sample application
+Independent Reserve C# API client and sample application.

+The client wraps up all of the private and public methods exposed by the Independent Reserve API, and handles authentication when it is configured with a valid API Key and API Secret.
+It is designed to be easily plugged in by 3rd party developers into their own applications.

+The sample application shows how to use the client in a simple WPF application.

 Refer to https://www.independentreserve.com/API  for API documentation